safarahman9/cyber-sidekick/extension/README.md

 ## What this version does and doesn't do

 - **Does:** gives one-click access to the full checker from the browser toolbar, on any page.
+As of v1.1.0, it also has a **"Scan this page"** button that reads the current tab's URL, title, and visible text on demand and runs it through the same checker.
+- **How the scan is kept safe, on purpose:**
+  - Uses only the `activeTab` permission, Chrome grants this for the current tab only, only for the moment you click, it expires the instant the popup closes.
+There is no `content_scripts` and no `host_permissions`, so nothing runs automatically in the background and nothing persists between clicks.
+  - A hardcoded exclude list (`popup.js` → `EXCLUDE_HOSTS`) blocks
+    scanning on banking sites, government/tax sites, and major identity providers (Google, Microsoft, Apple, PayPal accounts) even when the button is clicked.
+This list is a starting point, not exhaustive, extend it before relying on it beyond a demo.
+  - Only page URL, title, and up to ~2000 characters of visible text are read, no form values, no cookies, no storage, no page HTML beyond plain `innerText`.
+  - **Known limitation:** this reads the page as it exists in the DOM at the moment you click, which covers JavaScript-rendered content (unlike the server-side link inspection in `chat.js`, which only sees static HTML).
+What it can't do is see content behind a login wall it doesn't have your credentials for, or anything that loads after you click away.
-- **Doesn't:** read or scan the page you're currently on.
-There's no `content_scripts` or `host_permissions` in the manifest, so this extension has zero access to other tabs or browsing activity, on purpose.
-If the team later wants a "scan the page I'm on" extension feature (similar to Nishaanth's link scanner or Christina's page-flagging), that requires adding real permissions and a background/content script, which is a meaningfully bigger build and worth deciding on as a team first, since it starts to overlap with what their tools already do.
+  - If the team later wants this to run automatically as you browse (rather than only on click), that requires `host_permissions` and a background/content script, a meaningfully bigger and more sensitive build, and worth deciding on as a team first since it starts to overlap with what Christina's and Nishaanth's tools already do.

 ## If you want it in the actual Chrome Web Store or Firefox Add-ons later